HomeTop HeadlinesTourist Crushed to Death in Beach Accident

 Despite the driving ban, Gnoli was legally permitted to operate construction vehicles as long as he avoided public roads.
 On the morning of the incident, he was conducting unauthorized dune-leveling work on the beach using his unlicensed, tracked vehicle that lacked required visual and sound signaling devices.

 Witnesses reported the bulldozer had no warning lights or audible reversing alerts as it plowed through the popular beach area.
-The Cervia municipality confirmed the construction work was not authorized.
+The Cervia municipality confirmed that the construction work was not authorized.

 Spadavecchia was vacationing with her ex-husband, retired police officer Giovanni Sfregola, when the tragedy occurred.
 When she failed to return from her morning walk, Sfregola used the “Find My iPhone” feature to locate her device, leading him to the scene where he discovered his wife had been killed.